The Sun's Supergranulation: Classical fluid theory and phenomenological models

-We now turn to the description of existing theoretical models of supergranulation.
-These models are basically of two types: those that postulate that supergranulation has a convective origin (i.e. it is driven by thermal buoyancy), and those that do not.
-In order to set the stage for upcoming discussions, we start with a brief description of the rotating MHD Rayleigh-B\'enard problem (Section~\ref{RB}), which provides the simplest mathematical description of rotating magnetoconvection in a fluid.
-We then review various thermal convection models of supergranulation (Section~\ref{theoryconv}) and discuss other possible physical mechanisms involving collective ``turbulent'' dynamics of smaller-scale convection (Section~\ref{theoryLSinst}).
-A few concluding remarks follow.
+The classical phenomenological models of supergranulation are essentially of two types: those which assume that supergranulation is rooted in thermal convection (i.e., it is driven by thermal buoyancy) and rely on classical fluid convection theory, and those which do not and rely on more general phenomenological concepts of turbulent dynamics.
+In the following, we therefore first briefly introduce the rotating MHD Rayleigh--B\'enard problem (Sect.~\ref{RB}), which provides the simplest mathematical description of rotating magnetoconvection in a fluid.
+While this system is not entirely adequate to describe convection in the strongly stratified SCZ and close to the optically thin surface \citep{nordlund82}, it is sufficient for the purpose of discussing the generic phenomenology of linear and turbulent convection, most classical convection models of supergranulation, as well as some aspects of the nonlinear dynamics observed in the simulations that will be reviewed in the next section.
+We then review different simple ``linearized'' thermal convection models of supergranulation (Sect.~\ref{theoryconv}), and other possible fluid dynamical mechanisms involving nonlinear turbulent interactions and collective dynamics of smaller-scale turbulence (Sect.~\ref{theoryLSinst}).

-Before we start, it is perhaps useful to mention that most of these models are unfortunately only very qualitative, in the sense that they either rely on extremely simplified theoretical frameworks (like linear or weakly nonlinear theory in two dimensions, or simple energetic arguments) or on simple dynamical toy models designed after phenomenological considerations.
-The looseness of theoretical models, combined with the incompleteness of observational constraints and shortcomings of numerical simulations, has made it difficult to either validate or invalidate any theoretical argument so far.
-What numerical simulations tell us and how the theoretical models described below fit with numerical results and observations will be discussed in detail in Section~\ref{numerics}.